BEPS 2.0 – Global Tax Framework

 BDO's Take

-The legislative bodies of the 130+ countries that have signed the agreement will need to take action to enact the new rules into domestic law.
-Work on the implementation into domestic law is well underway in many jurisdictions, including all EU member states, with most adhering to a planned entry into force in 2024.
+The legislative bodies of the 140+ countries that have signed the October 2021 agreement will need to take action to enact the new rules into domestic law.
+Work on the implementation of Pillar Two into domestic law is well underway in many jurisdictions, including all EU member states, with most adhering to a planned entry into force in 2024.
+In some jurisdictions, Pillar Two legislation has already been enacted.
 It is important to continue to monitor global developments to determine which jurisdictions will keep to this timetable.

 Insights